Actindo-AG/Documentation/RetailSuiteAccounting/Operation/06_DeleteBookings.md

 4. Enter the number range of the postings to be deleted in the *Seq. numbers* field.

-    > [Warning] Be aware that the selected postings will be deleted permanently.
+    > [Caution] **Loss of data**
+    Deleting will permanently remove the selected data.
+The deletion cannot be undone and the deleted data cannot be restored.
+    Problems may occur due to unresolved dependencies.
+    Make sure you really want to delete the selected data.

 5. Click the [DELETE] button.
     The selected postings have been deleted.